The Better Sister

-The Better Sister is an American thriller television limited series created by Olivia Milch and starring Jessica Biel and Elizabeth Banks.
+The Better Sister is an American thriller television limited series created by Olivia Milch and starring Jessica Biel, Elizabeth Banks, Corey Stoll, and Maxwell Acee Donovan.
 Based on the 2019 novel by Alafair Burke, it premiered on May 29, 2025.

 Premise

-Two estranged sisters, one married to and the other divorced from the same man, are forced together after he is murdered.
+Two estranged sisters, Chloe (Jessica Biel) and Nicky (Elizabeth Banks), one married to and the other divorced from the same man, Adam (Corey Stoll), are forced together after he is murdered.